240708-NET/JoshuaSusana/P0/NoLimitTexasHoldem/UserStories.md

 - The player should be able to see the 5 community cards dealt.
 - The program should tell the player what hand the player and machine have (full house, royal flush, etc).
 - Based on what the player and machine have, the program should tell the player who wins.
+- Both the player and machine will have a starting stack
+- The player will bet their hand, with the machine always calling
+- The player and machine's stack sizes will change based on who wins the pot
+- The game will end when either the player or machine busts